bjackels5/password-generator/README.md

 # Password Generator
-This third challenge for the Coding Bootcamp is to add to an existing framework to generate a password.
+This third challenge for the Coding Bootcamp is to use javascript to add to an existing framework (html and css are already done) to generate a password.

 [Requirements](#requirements)